OpenC3/docs.openc3.com/_docs_v5/5_development/development.md

     openc3/openc3-minio:latest               "/usr/bin/docker-ent…"   127.0.0.1:9000->9000/tcp   openc3_openc3-minio_1
     openc3/openc3-redis:latest               "docker-entrypoint.s…"   127.0.0.1:6379->6379/tcp   openc3_openc3-redis_1

-If you go to localhost:2900 you should see OpenC3 up and running!
+If you go to localhost:2900 you should see COSMOS up and running!

 ## Running a Frontend Application

-So now that you have OpenC3 up and running how do you develop an individual OpenC3 application?
+So now that you have COSMOS up and running how do you develop an individual COSMOS application?

 1. Bootstrap the frontend with yarn

         openc3-init % yarn

-1. Serve a local OpenC3 application (CmdTlmServer, ScriptRunner, etc)
+1. Serve a local COSMOS application (CmdTlmServer, ScriptRunner, etc)

         openc3-init % cd plugins/packages/openc3-tool-scriptrunner
         openc3-tool-scriptrunner % yarn serve